-Paladin M109A6 is a cannon artillery system developed by the Ground System Division of United Defense LP (now BAE Systems Land and Armaments) and manufactured at the Paladin Production Operation centre at Chambersburg, Pennsylvania.
+Paladin M109A6 is a cannon artillery system with self-propelled howitzer (SPH) developed by the ground system division of United Defense LP (now BAE Systems Land and Armaments) and manufactured at the Paladin Production Operation centre at Chambersburg, Pennsylvania.

-Paladin was first fielded in 1994 and is operational with the United States Army and the Israeli Army, and has been selected by the Kuwait and Taiwan.
+Paladin was first fielded in 1994, is operational with the United States Army and the Israeli Army and has been selected by the Kuwait and Taiwan.

-In June 1999, the US Army received the last of 950 Paladin M109A6 ordered.
+In June 1999, the US Army received the last of the 950 Paladin M109A6 that it ordered.
 Seven systems were ordered in July 2000 for the US Army National Guard and a further 18 systems in January 2002.

 Paladin was used in support of Operation Iraqi Freedom in March / April 2003 and in the continuing operations in Iraq, including Operation Al Fajr in Fallujah in November 2004.

 The 39-calibre 155mm M284 cannon, which is fitted with an M182 gun mount, has a range of 24km using unassisted rounds or 30km using assisted rounds.
-The projectile loading can be carried out using the full-stroke hydraulic system, or a semi-automatic loading system is optional.
+The projectile loading can be carried out using the full-stroke hydraulic system or a semi-automatic loading system.

-Paladin M109A6 achieves a maximum firing rate of up to eight rounds a minute or three rounds in 15 seconds, and a sustained firing rate of one round every three minutes.
+The M109A6 Paladin achieves a maximum firing rate of up to eight rounds a minute, or three rounds in 15 seconds, and a sustained firing rate of one round every three minutes.
 The gun is operated with an automatic fire control system with ballistic computer, fitted with an optical backup.